 Program applicants are charged a fee that covers the cost of the supplies, literature and administration of the training.
-The SDSU Extension Master Gardener Coordinator will inform participants of the cost annually.
-The literature received as part of this coursework becomes part of each volunteer's personal library.

-Certification
+Course fees will be posted annually at extension.sdstate.edu.
+Participants receive a hard-copy curriculum manual and downloadable resources online.

-Becoming a SDSU Extension Master Gardener
+Certification Becoming a SDSU Extension Master Gardener

-To become a certified SDSU Extension Master Gardener, one must apply to the program, be accepted to the program, pay program fees, participate in all of the program coursework, pass open-book test at a minimum of 80%, complete 50 hours of service within first two years after completion of course, complete all SDSU Extension volunteer paperwork and adhere to policies, log into and report hours in the online volunteer reporting system.
+To become a certified SDSU Extension Master Gardener, one must apply to the program, be accepted to the program, pay program fees, participate in all of the program coursework, pass open-book test at a minimum of 80%, complete 40 hours of service in the first year, complete all SDSU Extension volunteer paperwork, adhere to policies, and log into and report hours in the online volunteer reporting system.